 *Please note that distance are variable depending upon weather conditions and route access.

 No. We do not offer refunds but we do offer event transfer vouchers, so you can put your credit to another event.
 We need 10 clear business days’ notice prior to the event to make these changes plus you will need to pay a £15 or 15% (whichever is greater) cancellation fee.
 Our pricing structure rewards those that commit furthest in advance and we recommend customers hold the appropriate insurance to cover non-attendance for issues such as illness or travel problems.
 You can view our transfer policy here.
 Transfer requests can be made here.
 You can find full Terms and Conditions here.

-All event participants and supporters will need to purchase camping passes to camp which can be bought here but anyone is free to use the bar and food concessions without a camping pass.
-As well as space to pitch a tent, there will be showers and toilets at the campsite, as well as an on-site bar and caterering from which you may purchase dinner and breakfast.
-We do not supply camping equipment unless you have booked it.
-See the glamping options here.
+All event participants and supporters will need to purchase a glamping package to camp which can be bought here but anyone is free to use the bar and food concessions without a camping pass.
+Our glamping packages include showers and toilets at the campsite, as well as an on-site bar and catering from which you may purchase dinner and breakfast.
 The campsite is also home to our halfway finish/start line, overnight bike compound with bike mechanic, first aid point and optional kayaking section.

 You don’t have to camp.
 We have provided a camping service which will have a great atmosphere with loads of Coast to Coast Challengers bedding down for the night, but should you wish to bag something a bit cosier in Fort Augustus or close by, that is fine.
 Any arrangement/ booking you make with a local hotel are at your own responsibility.

 Registration for all participants is at Cawdor Castle, IV12 5RD and is adjacent the bike drop compound.
 This will be confirmed for 2020 at a later date.
 Participants will only be able to register on the FRIDAY before the event.
 You will NOT be able to register ‘on-the-day’ of the event.